 This course satisfies one semester of the 2-semester Natural Science requirement for students in the College of Liberal Arts and Sciences, under the provisions of the Mendel Science Experience (MSE).
 Students must also be enrolled in the concurrent laboratory course Astronomy Laboratory.

-Course content in a nutshell:
+Course content: